 The architectural diversity of Bayside adds some spice to Everett’s cityscape.
 Bayside has fine historic homes and mill worker cottages.
 Family-owned businesses thrive alongside large, downtown firms.
 Bayside is home to:

 The Hartley Mansion

 Bayside has wide, tree-lined streets, a community garden and vistas of Port Gardner Bay and the Olympic mountains.

-Many of the residents in this neighborhood were born and raised in Everett, but some are newcomers.
-Bayside is graced with a diverse population, which enriches the neighborhood with a wide variety of cultures, people and history.
+Many of the residents in this neighborhood were born and raised in Everett, but many newcomers are drawn to the neighborhood as well.
+Bayside is graced with a diverse population, which enriches the community with a wide variety of cultures, people and history.